 On the one hand, strengthening national policy option does lead to a significant contribution of renewable energy source in the European Union, but on the other hand it does have a price.
-Comparing these two scenarios with respect to the required investments or capital expenditures (30 (BAU) versus 54 billion € (strengthened policies)) significant differences can be observed.
+Comparing these two scenarios with respect to the required investments or capital expenditures (30 (BAU) versus 54 billion € (strengthened policies)) significant differences can be observed - see Figure 7.
 Moreover, the associated consumer expenditures due to RES support in total terms (15 (BAU) vs. 24 billion € (strengthened policies)) are considerable higher.
+Figure 7 shows, the huge impact of the exploitation of potentials of novel technologies like Photovoltaics and wind offshore but however this impact is mostly dominant in the later stage beyond 2015.
+Significant differences in capital expenditures are also recognized in wind onshore plants up to the year 2015.

 With regard to the benefits of RES-E generation, the avoidance of fossil fuels in monetary terms (29 (BAU) vs. 42 billion € (strengthened policies)) are much higher as well.
 Other costs (i.e. additional generation costs) or benefits (i.e. avoided CO2 emissions) show less deviation or are of lower magnitude.